MikeyLHolm/F-Secure/README.md

 Few raised questions that remain:

 * Redirecting requests return 200 instead original redirect status code if redirect is OK.
 Would it be better to have the initial status code instead?
-* Opening and closing the log file.
+* Opening and closing the log file?
 I chose to open and close the log at the start and end of request loop.
 If it runs continuouslyit would be better choice to keep the file open for whole duration I suppose.
+* Optimal way of testing this kind of program?
+Unit tests work fine for something like an object but should responses be tested with mock?

 ### How to use
 Clone the repo: